frenchie68/Z79Forth/SW/examples/README.txt

 				Dimension", however it also benefits from a bug fix found in the VfxForth distribution.
-				It can be loaded from CF storage by resorting to HANLOAD The application is started by issuing <nn> TOWERS where nn is a number between 2 and 10
+				It can be loaded from CF storage by resorting to HANLOAD.
+The application is started by issuing <nn> TOWERS where nn is a number between 2 and 10